Learning About The No Return, No Exchange Policy

 Experiencing buyer’s remorse?
 Well, I hope not.
 But in this case, individual store policies already apply.

-But it’s still worth a shot to return the item for refund or replacement – you’ll be surprised at how many businesses will actually accommodate your request.
+But it’s still worth a shot to return the item for refund or replacement.
+You’ll be surprised at how many businesses will actually accommodate your request.

 How do you report businesses that violate the No Return, No Exchange Policy?